Optimal Stateless Model Checking of Transactional Programs under Causal Consistency: Preliminaries

-{\emph{Program Syntax}}.
-We consider transactional programs $\mathcal{P}$ consisting of a finite set of \emph{threads} or \emph{processes} $p \in \mathbf{P}$ that share a finite set of shared variables $\mathcal{V}$ over a data domain $\mathcal{D}$.
-Each process has a finite set of local registers that store values from $\mathcal{D}$.
+\emph{Programs}.
+We consider transactional programs $\prog$ consisting of a finite set of \emph{threads} or \emph{processes} $p \in \threadset$ that share a finite set $\varset$ of shared variables ranging over a domain $\valset$ of {\em values} that includes a special value $\zeroval$.
+A process has a finite set of local registers that store values from $\valset$.
 Each process runs a deterministic code, built in a standard way from expressions and atomic commands, using standard control flow constructs (sequential composition, selection, and bounded loop constructs).
-We use $x,y$ for shared variables, $r,r1,r2,r3 \dots$ for local registers and $e$ for expressions.
-Expressions are only over local registers.
+Throughout the paper, we use $\xvar, \yvar$ for shared variables, $\areg, \breg, \creg$ for registers, and $\expr$ for expressions.
+Expressions do not contain any shared variables.

-Each process is a sequence of \emph{transactions} and each transaction is a sequence of \emph{labeled instructions} $\mathsf{Lab}$.
-Let $\mathcal{T}$ denote the set of all transactions in $\mathcal{P}$.
-A transaction $t \in \mathcal{T}$ in process $p$ starts with a \plog{begin}$(p,t)$ instruction and ends with an \plog{end}$(p,t)$ instruction (in the figures, we simply denote these by opening and closing braces [ and ]).
-The instructions between the \plog{begin} and \plog{end} instructions can be write/read/assign instructions.
+Each process is an ordered sequence of \emph{transactions}.
+A transaction is an ordered sequence of \emph{labeled instructions}.
+Let $\mathcal{T}$ denote the set of all transactions in $\prog$.
+Transactions are denoted by $t_1, t_2, t_3, \dots$.
+A transaction $t \in \mathcal{T}$ in process $p$ starts with a \plog{begin}$(p,t)$ instruction and ends with an \plog{end}$(p,t)$ instruction (in the figures, we simply enclose the code of a transaction in a box without explicit \plog{begin} and \plog{end} statements).
+The instructions in a transaction are write/read/assign instructions apart from standard conditional flow constructs.
 Write instructions $x:=e$ write to the shared variable $x$ while read instructions $r:=x$ read from the shared variables $x$.
 Assignments have the form $r:=e$ involving local registers and expressions.
-We assume that the control cannot pass from one transaction to another without going through \plog{begin} and \plog{end} instructions.
+We assume that the control cannot pass from one transaction to another in a process without going through the \plog{begin} and \plog{end} instructions.

-{\emph{Program Semantics}}.
-Each process maintains its own local valuation of the shared variables, called its \emph{local store}.
-The local store of each process consists of pairs $(x,v)$ corresponding to each shared variable $x$, and its value $v$.
-During the execution of a transaction, writes made to the shared variables are stored in a \emph{transaction log} $\in (\mathcal{V} \times \mathcal{D})^*$ which is visible only to the process executing the transaction, and is broadcast to all processes at the end of the transaction.